 A nursing program that is granted a delayed accreditation visit will be returned to its original visit schedule for the next accreditation visit.

-Advancement of a Site Visit for Continuing Accreditation
+Advancement of a Site Visit For Continuing Accreditation

 Advancements are granted when circumstances facilitate the review of two or more nursing programs offered by a governing organization/nursing education unit.
 For the nursing program(s) seeking advancement, the request for an advancement must be made no later than 18 months prior to the next comprehensive continuing accreditation site visit for the nursing program(s) that the nursing program(s) seeking advancement desires to synchronize with.
-A nursing program that is granted an advancement of a comprehensive continuing accreditation site visit will not be returned to its original comprehensive continuing accreditation site visit cycle; instead, the comprehensive continuing accreditation site visit cycle for the advanced nursing program will be reset per ACEN Policy #4 Types of Commission Actions for Initial and Continuing Accreditation.
+A nursing program that is granted an advancement of a comprehensive continuing accreditation site visit will not be returned to its original comprehensive continuing accreditation site visit cycle; instead, the comprehensive continuing accreditation site visit cycle for the advanced nursing program will be reset in accordance with Policy #4 Types of Commission Actions for Initial and Continuing Accreditation.

 Policy #6 History